 The structure of cash flows within our organization, and the applicable regulations, are as follows.
-After foreign investors' funds enter Nano Labs Ltd, our holding company, at the close of this offering, subject to the cash demand of our PRC and Hong Kong subsidiaries, the funds can be transferred to our wholly owned Cayman subsidiaries, then to our wholly owned BVI subsidiaries, then to our Hong Kong subsidiaries, which will further distribute the funds to our PRC subsidiaries.
-If we intend to distribute dividends, PRC subsidiaries will transfer the dividends to our Hong Kong subsidiaries in accordance with the laws and regulations of the PRC, and then our Hong Kong subsidiaries will transfer the dividends will be distributed from Nano Labs Ltd to all shareholders respectively in proportion to the shares they hold, regardless of whether the shareholders are U.S. investors or investors in other countries or regions.
+After foreign investors' funds enter Nano Labs Ltd, our holding company, at the close of this offering, subject to the cash demand of our PRC and Hong Kong subsidiaries, the funds can be transferred to our wholly owned Cayman subsidiaries, then to our wholly owned BVI subsidiaries, then to our Hong Kong subsidiaries, the into distribute dividends, PRC subsidiaries will transfer the dividends to our PRC subsidiaries will transfer the dividends, PRC subsidiaries will be distributed from Nano Labs Ltd on an experimental to a stribute dividends, PRC subsidiaries will transfer the dividends or ure flow subsidiaries will transfer the dividends and the way up to Nano Labs Ltd, and the dividends will be distributed from Nano Labs Ltd to all shareholders respectively in proportion to the shares they hold, regardless of whether the shareholders are U.S. investors or investors in other countries or regions.
 The cross-border transfer of funds within our corporate group under our direct holding structure must be legal and compliant with relevant laws and regulations of China.
 In utilizing the proceeds from this offering, as an offshore holding company, we are permitted under PRC laws and regulations to provide funding to our PRC subsidiaries only through loans or capital contributions and to our affiliated entities only through loans, subject to applicable government reporting, registration and approvals.
-See "Use of Proceeds" and "Risk Factor-Risks Relating to Conducting Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries, and none of our PRC subsidiaries has issued any dividends or distributions to respective holding companies or any investors as of the date of this prospectus.
-We do not have any present plan to pay any cash dividends on our ordinary shares
+See "Use of loans or reversion may delay or prevent us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries and affiliated entities."
+In 2019, 2020 and the six months ended June 30, 2021, we did not transfer any cash proceeds to any of our PRC subsidiaries, and none of our PRC subsidiaries has issued any dividends or distributions to respective holding companies or any investors as of the date of this prospectus.
+We do not have any present plan to pay any cash di We do not have any present plan to pay any cash dividends on our ordinary shares in the foreseeable future after this offering